Maine Court Records

 Expunge an Arrest Record in Maine

-Individuals in Maine have a choice to expunge or seal their arrest records.
-Expungement laws are relatively new because in the past, Maine had no option for expunging criminal records.
+In Maine, individuals have a choice to expunge or seal their arrest records.
+Expungement laws are relatively new because, in the past, Maine had no option for expunging criminal records.
 However, new laws have been passed to allow specific categories of criminal records to be cleared from the record.

 Sealing of Arrest Records in Maine

-Arrest records in Maine are sealed as per Title 15, Chapter 310-A of the Maine revised statutes.
-This law permits the sealing of arrest records if the convicted individual meets the following prerequisites.
+Arrest records in Maine are sealed according to Title 15, Chapter 310-A of the Maine Revised Statutes.
+This law permits the sealing of arrest records if the convicted individual meets the following prerequisites:

-- The crime to be expunged must be a class E crime as stipulated in the Maine legislature.
+- The crime to be expunged is a Class E crime, as stipulated in the Maine legislature

-- At least four years have passed since the person has served their sentence.
+- At least four years have elapsed since the person served their sentence

-- The individual has not been convicted of a crime since they served their sentence.
+- The individual has no new conviction since they served their sentence

 Eligible individuals can file a motion to have their records sealed at the county courts where they were convicted.
-For non-conviction arrest records, they can simply file the motion at the nearest county court in the jurisdiction where the arrest took place.
-The motion to seal form can be obtained from the Maine judicial branch website.
-The motion should state that the individual meets the criteria to have their records sealed and should include information on the Particular arrest record that they want to seal.
-The court will fix a hearing date to determine if the motion will be acknowledged.
+Subjects of non-conviction arrest records can file the motion at the nearest county court in the jurisdiction where the arrest took place.
+The Motion to Seal form may be accessible on the Maine judicial branch website.
+The motion should state that the individual meets the criteria to have their records sealed and should include information on the particular arrest record that they want to seal.
+The court will fix a hearing date to determine if the arrest record merits expungement.

 Expungement of Arrest Records in Maine

-Per § 2168 of the Maine legislature, a person is eligible for expungement of arrest records and other criminal records if they have only one conviction and the crime they were convicted for was committed between the ages of 18 and 21.
-The crime in question must be a class E or class D crime, as stipulated by the Maine legislature.
+According to § 2168 of the Maine legislature, a person is eligible for expungement of arrest records and other criminal records if they have only one conviction and the crime they were convicted of was committed between the ages of 18 and 21.
+The crime in question should typically be a Class E or Class D crime, as stipulated by the Maine legislature.

 How Do I Find Recent Arrests in Maine?

-A compilation of recent arrests in Maine can be found on arrest logs maintained by county sheriff's offices and Maine police departments.
-These logs can be found on almost all law enforcement agencies' web pages.
-Most of these logs are updated daily and show the personal information of persons arrested in the state.
-Some examples are the Maine Department of Public Safety's daily arrest logs and the city of Portland's weekly arrest logs.
+Compilations of recent arrests in Maine may be accessible through online arrest logs of various county sheriff's offices and Maine police departments.
+These logs may be accessible on almost all law enforcement agencies' web pages.
+Most of these logs are updated daily and show the details of persons arrested in the state.
+Some examples are the Maine Department of Public Safety's Daily Arrest Logs and the City of Portland's Weekly Arrest Logs.

 Are Maine Arrest Records Free?